marinaglancy/moodle-mod_answersheet/README.txt

 moodle-mod_answersheet

-Simple module to display only test answer sheet to the students
+Display test answer sheet to the students, allow to take several attempts.
+Attempts are graded immediately.